-There’s nothing like founding a startup, working like a dog with a scrappy crew of fellow entrepreneurs and sinking every ounce of your heart and soul into a new company only to discover a few years in that your business model doesn’t actually work.
+There’s nothing like founding a startup.
+You get to work like a dog with a scrappy crew of fellow entrepreneurs and sink every ounce of your heart and soul into a new company only to discover a few years in that your business model doesn’t actually work.

 The idea for Yelp was born when its CEO and co-founder Jeremy Stoppelman became frustrated with the lack of information he encountered while trying to find a doctor.
 His early efforts at building a better business-search site focused on getting users recommendations from people they already knew.
-This did not work, but when the founders realized that there were a lot of people leaving reviews, they hit on the business model that would carry the site to ultimate success.
+This did not work, but when the founders realized that there were a lot of people leaving reviews, they hit on the business model that would ultimately carry the site to success.

-However, at the outset, essentially none of that groundbreaking concept was a part of YouTube.
-In fact, it was a dating service.
 The site was built to allow people to upload videos of themselves in an effort to snag a potential mate.
-And although that didn’t work out, the founders did have a moment of brilliance in realizing that the video uploading part of their business plan was all they needed to change the world.
+And while that didn’t work out, the founders had a moment of brilliance in realizing that the video uploading part of their business plan was all they needed to change the world.

-And, as you might have guessed, the snowboarding equipment part eventually faded away and the quality of the platform became what really mattered, with the founders realizing they could replicate the process and help a wide variety of medium and small businesses of all shapes and sizes do the same thing for their own site was the Eureka moment.
+As you might have guessed, the snowboarding equipment part eventually faded away and the quality of the platform became what really mattered.
+Realizing that they could replicate the process and help medium and small businesses of all shapes and sizes do the same thing for their own site was the Eureka moment.
 In 2020, more than 44 million people made purchases from Shopify merchants.

 Before PayPal was PayPal, it was Confinity — a payment transfer site built around the ability to send people money from your PDA (the founders had all worked at device security companies).

 In the 1990s, however, the world just wasn’t ready yet for device-to-device payments—most people didn’t even have a handheld device.
 In 1999, however, the company pivoted to offering a way to transfer payments via email, giving rise to the PayPal you know and love today.

 Today, PayPal is on the cutting edge of the next incarnation of money as it makes major investments in cryptocurrency.